JimSeker/drawing/README.md

 <b>gameAnd</b> is a very simple space invaders like game using a surfaceview.

 <b>GraphicOverlayDemo</b> is an example of how to create a customview to draw on other views.
-ZZ<b>TextureViewDemo</b> is an example of how to draw on a surface (via a canvas) of a TextureView.
-It uses a thread to update the moving block.
-It shows to use an extended textureView or how use all the code in the main.

 <b>SurfaceViewDemo</b> uses a surfaceview.
 Since a surface is for "animated" drawing, an alien moves accross the screen.
 The user touches it and it moves to a new location.
 It shows to use an extended surfaceview or all it in the activity.

-<b>TextureViewDemo</b> uses a Textureview, and the same example as surfaceviewDemo.
+<b>TextureViewDemo</b> is an example of how to draw on a surface (via a canvas) of a TextureView.
+It uses a thread to update the moving block.
+It shows to use an extended textureView and how use all the code in the main.  (same example as the surfaceViewDemo)

 <b>FlappyAlien</b> is a simple FlappyBird clone, to show how a game work work on a TextureView.

 <b>legacy</b><br>
 DrawDemo uses a canvas to draw on, then display via an imageview and  is no longer updated<BR>